 The Berea Urban Farm is an educational market garden that forms the heart of the Berea Urban Agriculture District – an experiment to see how 500 residents and 50+ businesses occupying 82 acres might work together to create a neighborhood food system.
 Our vision is inclusive: If you eat, you’re in!

-In the meantime, check out this video about the Berea Urban Farm produced by our sponsor Mountain Tech Media, and save the date for the upcoming Bean There, Done That potluck Saturday July 29th.
+In the meantime, check out this video about the Urban Farm, and save the date for the upcoming Bean There, Done That potluck Saturday July 29th.